Definition of Fee Status

 Nationals of Switzerland, Iceland, Liechtenstein and Norway

-You will normally qualify for Home student status from September 2007, if:
+You will normally qualify for Home student status, if:

 - on the first day of the first academic year of the first year of the course you must be a national of an Overseas Territory or the ‘relevant family member’ of such a national.